What is a tomahawk steak? It is the steak that, when I close my eyes, I imagine Fred Flintstone eating!

 - 13 Conclusion

-It is, however, quite an expensive cut, so unless you’re a grill aficionado, you’d be forgiven if you haven’t tried one.
+It is quite an expensive cut, and until recently not easy to come by, so unless you’re a grill aficionado, you’d be forgiven if you haven’t tried one.

 Here’s a short video of Malcom Reed, from HowToBBQRight discussing and grilling a tomahawk steak: